About me

 General Maintenance/Fire Command Officer (Local 68 IUOE)- Caesar’s

 It wasn’t until recently that I realized that this past career completely paved the way for my career here in Los Angeles.
-When I was 18 years old, I was guarding millions of dollars, making late-night money drops, protecting VIPs and high rollers, and learning exactly how the slot machines and table games were rigging the game.
+When I was 18 years old, I was guarding millions of dollars, making late-night money drops, protecting VIPs and high rollers, and learning exactly how the slot machines and table games were literally rigged to make sure that the casinos were making a set amount of money (but not TOO much money to keep the gamblers hoping just a little bit).
 When I jumped into doing surveillance, it got even CRAZIER.
 I was tasked with wild assignments.
 I would need to spy on employees who had accusations against them, find stolen goods, do reports, and track and record incidents and injuries.
 It required an absolute eagle eye.
-I’d have to watch a camera for hours, with hundreds of people in frame and on an extremely grainy image find a subject/event that may have taken just a second (a pickpocket for instance).
-An eye for detail is hardwired in my brain from spending hours reviewing video at 3am in a state of the art surveillance hub.
+I’d have to watch hours of VHS footage, with hundreds of people in frame and on an extremely grainy image, to find a subject/event that may have taken just a second (a pickpocket, for instance).
+An eye for detail is hardwired in my brain from spending hours reviewing video at 3 am in a state of the art surveillance hub.
+Yes- even working graveyard shift we were still tasked with both monitoring current conditions AND doing investigations into past events while being tired out of our minds slogging through the night.

-Fire Command was a different beast, and this is what I was REALLY good at.
+Fire Command was a different beast, and this is what I was REALLY good at and LOVED.
 This was also the highest stakes job.
 I had to learn the fire and life safety systems of some of the biggest and most complex buildings in the world.
 These buildings were OLD as well, held together by a patchwork of repairs and systems over the years.
-You not only had to learn and understand how each system worked, but how it was patched together and Jerry rigged through the decades.
+You not only had to learn and understand how each system worked, but how it was patched together and jerry-rigged through the decades.
 If there was any sort of public safety emergency, they required a response from the fire department, and I was responsible for the execution of that.
 I would have just minutes to decide if an alarm was false or not, and a mistake would cost the casino hundreds or thousands of dollars, OR at worst, somebody’s life.
 High stakes have been imprinted in my mind my entire adult life, and I THRIVE off of that.

-It was serious.
-I was responsible for coordinating the response for some serious situations and still to this day I’m surprised that I executed virtually every situation I had to deal with flawlessly.
-You’d be surprised how often a life safety emergencies happen at a place like a casino.
+You’d be surprised how often life safety emergencies happen at a place like a casino.
 We’ve obviously had fires, but that’s not the only thing that can happen.
-I’ve had to deal with fire sprinklers busting over night clubs and flooding people out.
+I’ve had to deal with fire sprinklers busting over nightclubs and flooding people out.
 I’ve had to deal with freak massive storms that were so powerful it literally ripped the doors off of the building and made the elevators bounce around in the shafts.
 I was part of a small team that stayed behind to make sure that Revel didn’t endure catastrophic damage during Superstorm Sandy.
+The Jersey Shore was completely evacuated twice during my time there.
 I once had a night where TWO elevators in a row got stuck in between floors with nearly THIRTY people inside.
-Being in between floors means the only way out is to be pulled out the top of the elevator by the fire department.
+Being between floors means the only way out is to be pulled out of the top of the elevator by the fire department.
 That situation actually made world news.

 Unsurprisingly, that experience translated extremely well to headshot photography.
 Helping nervous clients doesn’t really faze me; the idea that it would is quite silly compared to what I was doing at 20 years old.
 I’m just realizing now that I built my studio to be EXTREMELY similar to a fire command center.
 There are set procedures (for me) to keep everything organized and running smoothly.
-Technology is state-of-the-art; I tether to a massive monitor, and I have an insane workstation on the other side of the studio.
+The technology is state-of-the-art: I tether to a massive monitor, and I have an insane workstation on the other side of the studio.
 The workstation is even hooked up exactly like a fire alarm system terminal; it is plugged into a private server and backed up to an emergency UPS system.
 I also have the amenities to keep myself comfortable, exactly like at the casinos (a little workout area, small kitchen, water delivery, etc.).
 All shoots are logged, organized, and tracked through its own software.
 I even have a set schedule for myself that I do not stray from, and if I do, I see it as overtime.
 Clients walk into a space that feels very lived in, smooth, and easy-going because it’s quite literally an extension of what I’ve been doing my whole life.

 Fire Command was a lifer job.
 Most people who got that job simply never quit.
-At every house I worked at, I was the youngest person to ever do it.
+At every casino I worked at, I was the youngest person to ever do it.
 AND I worked at FOUR different casinos; the most prominent casinos in town.
 I learned FOUR different systems, undoubtedly the ONLY person to ever work Fire Command at that many locations in that town.
 I learned the inner workings of four mini cities and the systems that ran them all in my early twenties.
 It was almost one casino every year in the beginning, an incredible mental workload.
 Just memorizing the hallways of a casino was quite a job, add to that memorizing the components of an entire alarm system- INSANE.
 It was an incredible mental workout for my brain, and it definitely primed me for learning photography and studio lighting.
 I’m thinking about my studio now, and it’s extremely complex compared to most.
 I have nearly 100 different backdrops and almost an infinite amount of lighting setups.
 My past career definitely made it so that that kind of complexity isn’t difficult; it’s comfortable and what I expect and want.
 Keeping a mental tab on everything in my studio is extremely easy; I know every backdrop and how it photographs at every angle and in every lighting condition.
 This is nothing compared to a state-of-the-art alarm system in one of the most complex buildings on earth.

 Revel Casino was an extremely interesting part of my life.
 This was one of the BIGGEST casino projects ever conceived.
 The cost of construction was nearly 2.6 BILLION dollars (I personally think the number was WAY higher than this, as there were major accounting mistakes and they never really agreed upon what the actual construction cost was).
 I was one of the first employees hired there that wasn’t HR, a cafeteria worker, or an Executive.
 I was part of the “Safety” department and Revel Casino was the only casino in town that had something like that, so they hired people with a safety background.
 I was one of the ONLY ones who had Fire Command Experience, so at 20 years old, I was very responsible for creating all the procedures that the building probably runs by to this day.
 That was the 3rd building that I worked at at that point, and I saw two VERY different ways of doing things.
-I got to create my own procedures, EXACTLY how I wanted and how I saw things most effectiv,e and in a way that ensured our department had the utmost authority in the building.
+I got to create my own procedures, EXACTLY how I wanted and how I saw things most effective, and in a way that ensured our department had the utmost authority in the building.
 Looking back, I’m STILL shocked that at 20 years old I was able to project as much authority as I did in that building.

 It was an incredible life lesson in so many ways.
 I was doing everything right on my end, and I quite literally got to build a job and my own rules.
-I LOVED it there, but the management of the building was just an epic distaster.
+I LOVED it there, but the building's management was just an epic disaster.
 After two years, the building declared bankruptcy TWICE and ultimately shut down.
 Even the night I shut down the casino was full of drama; fun fact, I was the person who made the announcement over the loudspeakers.
 I stayed AFTER the shutdown as well until I ultimately left.
 This was extremely disappointing to me, and it left me extremely annoyed that my life and future were so closely tied to others’ performance.
 Especially as I was doing stellar work.

 At Revel Casino, we unionized our position, and I became a proud member of Local 68 Union of Operating Engineers.
-It was a grassroots effort that required 100% buy in- and we got that.
+It was a grassroots effort that required 100% buy in-, and we got that.
 ONE holdout would have messed it up, but we succeeded.
 Joining a labor union became a very transformative part of my life.
 I’m not sure many people on the West Coast understand the East Coast union tradesmen mentality, but it was quite simple and quite strong.
 You always show up on time, you always respect your union brothers, you take pride in your work, and you do the job right.
 Imagine that in LA.
+The guys I worked with were unbelievable.
+I worked with guys who’d work entire overnight shifts and then HAVE THEIR OWN BUSINESSES during the day.
+I didn’t have the best examples of leadership at home, but these guys sure did fill in the gaps.
+My bosses were also incredible men & women.
+They were fair, they knew their shit, they listened, and they ALWAYS STOOD UP FOR US.
+Again, for a young me, this was model behavior.
+I saw firsthand that you can move your career along fine, while also uncompromisingly standing up for the people below and around you.
+You’ll see this ALL OVER my website.
+There’s a lot of info, a lot to take in; it may sound strict or opinionated at times, but if you look at it through this lens, you’ll see me, pretty much at all times, standing up for the actor with the mission of getting them the best headshots possible.
+It’s the common thread through every page/policy/belief I have.

 Joining the union is what gave me the funds to start my photography career on the side, as my salary nearly doubled, and I began collecting a nice pension and annuity fund.
 My PTO also increased.
 I was working absolutely insane hours and rotating shifts, but on the side, I would go out and play around with my camera.
 I started posting on Instagram, and it didn’t take long for my profile to absolutely BLOW up.
 Around 2017-2019 there was a time where each post would get nearly 10,000 likes.
 It was pure insanity.

-As my photography grew bigger, my hours and career ended up being more and more insufferable, and I was burning out MAJORLY.
-After Revel closed, I took a major step back in my career and started working random union odd jobs.
-The pay was the same because it was union, but I lost all my seniority and my hours were wild.
-In 2019, when I was 26 years old, I left the boardwalk of Atlantic City and headed west in my Camaro.
+In 2019, when I was 26 years old, I hit my breaking point, and I left the boardwalk of Atlantic City and headed west in my Camaro.
 It probably looked like something out of a movie.
 Moving to LA was NOT easy, I was just incredibly burnt out and unhealthy.
 It took almost a year just to feel somewhat normal again, and once I did, the pandemic hit.

-The pandemic just didn’t phase me at all.
-It was actually an incredible opportunity in my eye.
-My life was built around chaos, instability, pressure and risk.
-That was truly nothing to me.
-I KNEW everyone else in LA had their tail between their legs at that time and had no idea what to do.
 June 2020 is when I got my first studio space.
 I simply saw the pandemic as a time where we had a LOT of free time, and I NEEDED a studio space to practice.
-At that time, to me there was no better currency than improvement, and as a big sports fan I knew that there was no better gateway to improvement than repetition.
-I used the time during the pandemic to shoot and learn as quickly and as rapidly as possible.
-I was already VERY good working with natural light, but working with studio lighting was a different beast.
+At that time, to me, there was no better currency than improvement, and as a big sports fan, I knew that there was no better gateway to improvement than repetition.
+I used the time during the pandemic to shoot and learn studio lighting as quickly and as rapidly as possible.
+I was already VERY good at working with natural light, but working with studio lighting was a different beast.
 I didn’t want to just learn a good studio lighting setup and go- I wanted to learn studio lighting inside out.
 To use quite literally everything at my disposal and see how it ALL worked.
 In the first 5 years in a row at my studio I spent about $50,000 per year in JUST supplies.
 Lighting modifiers, cameras, lenses, you name it.
 I left no stone unturned.
 The goal of every shoot for years was to try something very slightly different.

 Currently, the studio is just simply a blast.
-Things run incredibly efficiently, I have the nicest clients on earth, Waylon runs the show and keeps things fun and the vibe is just great.
+Things run incredibly efficiently, I have the nicest clients on earth, Waylon runs the show and keeps things fun, and the vibe is just great.

 Since this is an about me, I’ll include some other random tidbits to finish it off.
 I absolutely love roadtrips and hiking.
 You’ll see tons of photos from those adventures on the instagram page @mattmarcheski.
-I’ve very into cooking and I go very hard with that.
+I’m very into cooking and I go very hard with that.
 Clients never see this but I always have home cooked meals stuffed in the fridge.
 I’m a huge fan of country music- Tim McGraw, Dierks Bentley, Eric Church, Miranda Lambert and Keith Urban will always be favorites.
 And more recently Zach Bryan, Megan Moroney, Parker McCullum and Midland have been on the playlist.
-I’m also a big football fan, so when football season comes around I won’t stop yapping about that.
-And finally, as you can already tell I have the most amazing dog, Waylon.
+I’m also a big football fan, so when football season comes around, I won’t stop yapping about that.
+And finally, as you can already tell, I have the most amazing dog, Waylon.
 A 3 year old cavapoo who is probably smarter than all of us combined.

 Matt